1sun12/Bonfire/README.md

 ## AI Assistance

-This project was built with the assistance of **Claude Opus 4.6** by Anthropic, used via [Claude Code](https://claude.ai/claude-code) — Anthropic's AI-powered CLI for software development.
+This project was built with the assistance of **Claude Opus 4.6** by Anthropic, used via [Claude Code](https://claude.ai/claude-code).

+Although AI was used, I take the originality of my work very seriously and am always transparent in my work where AI was used and how.

 ---